Unemployment Resource Guide

 I have filed an unemployment claim through the online system, but I can’t tell whether my claim has been accepted and I didn’t get a receipt showing I applied?

-Due to an unprecedented volume of claims, at the moment it might take two days for the claim to show up on your account.
+Due to an unprecedented volume of claims, at the moment it might take up to two days for the claim to show up on your account.
 For your records, please print or take a screenshot of the final confirmation page where the screen says the claim has been successfully submitted so that you have proof that Maine DOL received it.
 (Usually, in times of lower volume claims, the new claim would show in the individual’s portal account within 24 hours.
 With high volumes, it is taking longer for every item to post to accounts.)

 What if my claim was denied?
 What do I do now?